 My first Christmas alone.

-Ripped to shreds wrapping paper scattered everywhere on the floor, along with open and carelessly torn boxes strewn across the family room.
-The kids frantic to open them so they could take their toys with them when they had to leave with their dad.
+Ripped to shreds wrapping paper is scattered everywhere on the floor, along with open and carelessly torn boxes strewn across the family room.
+The kids frantic to open them so they could take their toys when they had to leave with their dad.

-I couldn't even manage to get my micro-managing ass up off the couch to pick up a single shred.
-My house would've never looked like this in the past.
-Always had a trash bag out, ready to make the clean up quick.
-The stress of trying to find all of the perfect gifts, making sure everyone was crossed off the list was enough, then you have to add cleaning up after wasted hours of perfect wrapping.
+I couldn’t even bother to get my micro-managing ass up off the couch to pick up a single shred.
+My house would’ve never looked like this in the past.
+Always had a trash bag out, ready to make the cleanup quick.
+The stress of trying to find all the perfect gifts, making sure everyone was crossed off the list was enough, then you have to add picking up after wasted hours of perfect wrapping.

-So here's your holiday... hope you enjoy it this time, you gave it all away... reverberates from my Alexa speaker, prompting me to sob and bury my face in an oversized unicorn mug, compliments of Will, taking another sip of my drink.
+So here’s your holiday... hope you enjoy it this time, you gave it all away... reverberates from my Alexa speaker, prompting me to sob and bury my face in an oversized unicorn mug—compliments of my son—taking another sip of my drink.

-Mug almost empty, I pull the Grey Goose outta the freezer.
-The large bottle Kelsey dropped off a few days ago.
-I'm pretty sure she knew I'd need it for this exact moment.
+My cup’s almost empty, I pull the Grey Goose outta the freezer.
+The large bottle my friend Kelsey dropped off a few days ago.
+I’m pretty sure she knew I’d need it for this exact moment.